 - Bread and breakfast cereals found in grocery stores that aren’t whole grain.

 Carbonated beverages increase bone loss because they contain excessive levels of phosphorous.
 In America, many people cannot go through the day without a Coke or 7 Up.
 There are no nutritional benefits to any soft drink and they are usually high in sugar or sugar substitutes are known to cause cancer.
-Substitute your soda pop for orange juice fortified with calcium and vitamin D, fruit smoothies made with yogurt and banana, low-fat milk or chocolate milk.
-If you love carbonation, drink sparkling mineral water that’s free of phosphoric acid and squeeze in lemon, lime, or another fresh fruit juice.
+Substitute your soda pop for orange juice fortified with calcium and vitamin D, fruit smoothies made with yogurt and banana, low-fat milk, or chocolate milk.
+If you love carbonation, drink sparkling mineral water that’s free of phosphoric acid and squeeze in a lemon, lime, or another fresh fruit juice.

 Caffeinated beverages can leach calcium from your bones and make them weaker.
 Go easy on coffee and caffeinated tea.

 Sugar and Sugar Substitutes

 Excessive amounts of sugar create high levels of cortisol that may cause osteoporosis.
 Stick with stevia, honey, or maple syrup.
 Artificial sugar substitutes don’t cause osteoporosis directly but are known to cause cancer.

 Humans need protein.
 Our bones are approximately 50% protein and require a steady stream of amino acids.

 Foods high in protein that also contain calcium are:

 - canned sardines or anchovies